My name is Maddalena and I live as an expat in England.

 Not far from it, there's the Science and Industry Museum, a museum about the discoveries of the Industrial Revolution.
 There are some interactive parts of it, so it's particularly fun for children and families.

-It's also good fun walking around neighbourhoods like Northern Quarter for its colourful street art and lively bars and the Gay Village.
+It's good fun walking around neighborhoods like Northern Quarter for its colorful street art and lively bars and the Gay Village.
 These are great areas for a lively nightlife scene.

-- Walk around the Castlefield neighbourhood and along the canals.
+I also suggest you walk around the Castlefield neighborhood and along the canals.
 This is my perfect activity to relax after a day at work and gives me the opportunity to look at what's going on in the area.

-- Go for a walk around Salford Quays.
-It's only 15 minutes away by tram from the city centre.
+Another great neighborhood to explore is Salford Quays.
+It's only 15 minutes away by tram from Manchester city centre.
 Here you can also find the IWM Museum that you can access for free and where to find out about real-world war stories.

 Things I Wish I Knew Before Moving to Manchester